-7.6 FAMILY & MEDICAL LEAVE (FMLA)
+10.3 FAMILY & MEDICAL LEAVE (FMLA)

-Bastrop County provides leave to eligible employees for medical and family reasons in accordance with the Family Medical Leave Act of 1993 (FMLA), updated 1/16/09.
-It provides for up to 12 weeks of unpaid leave within a 12-month period, or 26 weeks in certain situations involving military personnel.

-This policy applies to all eligible Bastrop County employees.

-Eligibility

-To be eligible for FMLA, employee must have worked for Bastrop County for at least 1,250 hours over the past 12 months.
-In calculating eligibility, only hours employee actually worked are used.
-Vacation, Sick Leave, Holiday, and Personal Leave hours are not included in the 1,250 minimum.
+- 1. Bastrop County provides leave to all eligible employees for medical and family reasons in accordance with the Family Medical Leave Act of 1993 (FMLA), updated 1/16/09.
+It provides for up to 12 weeks of unpaid leave within a 12-month period, or 26 weeks in certain situations involving military personnel (Military Family Leave (MFL)). - 2.
+Eligibility: To be eligible for FMLA, the employee must have worked for Bastrop County for at least 1,250 hours over the past 12 months.
+In calculating eligibility, only hours an employee actually worked are used.
+Vacation, Sick Leave, Holiday, and Personal Leave hours are not included in the 1,250 minimum. - 3.
+Amount of Leave: If eligible, employees are generally entitled up to 12 weeks of protected unpaid leave within a 12-month period for appropriate reasons.

-Amount of Leave

-If eligible, employees are generally entitled up to 12 weeks of protected unpaid leave within a 12 month period for appropriate reasons.
 The leave year will be determined on a 12 Month Rolling Backward basis.
 If an employee works less than 40 hours per week, eligibility will be prorated based on the number of hours the employee regularly works.

-If a married couple are both employed by the County, the maximum combined leave they will be allowed to take in any 12 month period for the birth or placement of a child will be 12 weeks.
-Example: If one parent has a medical certificate for all 12 weeks, then the other parent will have all 12 weeks of bonding time.
+If a married couple are both employed by the County, the maximum combined leave they will be allowed to take in any 12-month period for the birth or placement of a child will be 12 weeks.

+Example: If one parent has a medical certificate for 8 weeks (including post prenatal and recovery) and uses the remaining 4 weeks for postpartum and bonding, then the other parent will have 8 weeks of bonding time.